\\\ Dog Fleas

-How often have you seen a tiny black inspect, as small as a pin prick at home, possibly jumping around on a surface and you own a dog?
-Probably several times as more fleas are actually living in the home than outside brought in by your dog.
+How often have you seen a tiny black inspect, as small as a pin prick at home, possibly jumping around on a surface?
+Probably several times as more fleas are actually living in the home than outside, generally brought in by your dog.

 If you’re new to owning a dog then you’ll properly wonder why your dog is scratching and biting itself so vigorously as this is a sure sign it’s time to treat your dog for fleas.
 Failing to treat your dog can lead to other health conditions.